Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 * Is there a way to earn rewards faster?
 No

-Calculating the value of a Membership Rewards Point
+Calculating the value of an Amex Membership Rewards point

 There are actually several different ways you can make use of American Express Membership Rewards.